VenalityXT/Deploying-Microsoft-Active-Directory-DNS-Server-Roles/README.md

 ### Step 5: Configure a Static IP Address

-Before continuing with the role installation, it’s essential to configure a **static IP address** for the server.
-This ensures that the server maintains a consistent network identity and can reliably act as its own DNS authority.
+Before continuing with the role installation, it's essential to configure a **static IP address** for the server.
+This ensures that the server maintains a consistent network identity, which is critical for domain services like **Active Directory Domain Services (AD DS)** and **DNS** to function properly.

-To set a static IP, follow these steps:
+To configure the static IP address:
 1. Open **Network Connections** and right-click your **Ethernet adapter**.
 2. Select **Properties**, then click on **Internet Protocol Version 4 (TCP/IPv4)** and choose **Properties** again.
 3. Select **"Use the following IP address"** and enter the following settings: